beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/13-sanitize-field-values.md

 ---
-id: cmdg-13-sanitize-field-values
+id: 13-sanitize-field-values
-title: 'CMDG 13: Sanitize field values'
+title: '13: Sanitize field values'
-sidebar_label: 'CMDG 13: Sanitize field values'
+sidebar_label: '13: Sanitize field values'
+slug: sanitize-field-values
 ---

 You can provide a sanitization callback function for your field's value.
 For